 But an egg has to be fertilized for pregnancy to begin.
 Unfertilized eggs are released along with the uterine lining during your period.
 But it’s possible for multiple eggs to release during ovulation, and to also be fertilized in the fallopian tubes.

 If you’re using standard ovulation testing, you may think you’re ovulating more than once in a cycle during your hyperovulation cycle when you’re actually not.
-This is why it’s so important to track three different fertility hormones to get the full picture of your cycle.
+This is why it’s so important to track four different fertility hormones to get the full picture of your cycle.

 Standard fertility trackers tell you the levels of LH in your urine.
 Remember that the LH surge causes the follicle to release an egg from the ovary.
 Home ovulation tests aren’t actually telling you that you’re ovulating, they’re telling you that your body is trying to ovulate by producing LH.